Psychiatry Residency Curriculum

 Rotation schedule

-• General Internal Medicine - 4 months minimum at Allegheny General Hospital (AGH)
+• General Internal Medicine - 4 months at Allegheny General Hospital (AGH)

 • Neurology - 2 months at AGH

-• General adult inpatient unit - 6 months at Forbes Hospital
+• General Adult Inpatient Unit - 5 months at Forbes Hospital

-• Intensive Partial Hospital Program - 3 months at AGH
+• Intensive Partial Hospital Program - 2 months (virtual)

 • Consultation-Liaison - 2 months